Kunlong1994/lab3/Lab-#2.md

 ### 5. Submit the lab

-1. Upload a video of your adjustments to your personal Slack channel. **Make sure you've included the TAs: David Goedicke and Andrea Cuadra
+1. Upload a video of your version of the lab to your personal Slack channel. **Make sure you've included the TAs: David Goedicke and Andrea Cuadra
 1. Include a link to your forked code
 1. Include brief description of what you did and why